 • What’s their mission?
 Provides excellence by education and nurturing young children, supporting families and strengthening the community.
 Their vision is to create a new paradigm in early childhood education that will serve as a model for creating systemic change for children and families.

 • What will they use the grant for?
-Grant funds will be used for their annual Flancegiving feast held in November that is open to all students, their families and Flance’s employees.
-The meals are prepared in-house and served by volunteers.
+The organization will use the grant funds to support its annual Flancegiving feast in November, which is open to all students, their families and Flance’s employees.
+Staff prepare the meals in-house, and volunteers serve them.
 For some families, these are the only Thanksgiving-style meals they will enjoy this holiday season.

 Visit their site